Ethical Generative AI Implementation Framework

 1. Fairness and Bias Mitigation

-2. Privacy and Data Protection
+2. Data Privacy and Protection

 3. Transparency and Explainability

-Being transparent about AI use and providing understandable explanations
+Being transparent about AI use and providing understandable explanations of how systems work, with clear disclosure of AI-generated content.

 4. Accountability and Governance

-Learn More5.
-Security and Safety
+5. Security and Safety

 Ensuring generative AI systems don't perpetuate or amplify societal biases